-On Wednesday 6th January we have planned a Prehistory activity day full of hands-on experiences to bring our topic to life and travel through the Stone Age, Bronze Age and Iron Age.
+Our Prehistory activity day will be full of hands-on experiences to close our topic.
+We will travel through the Stone Age, Bronze Age and Iron Age.
 If possible we would love you to come dressed up in a simple, practical, themed costume.

 Please feel free to contact us by email.
 Mrs Adlam will be available do respond during school working hours.